-4.8 Interpolation State Commands (G01,G02,G03,G74,G75)
+4.7 Interpolation State Commands (G01,G02,G03,G75)

-4.8.1 Linear Interpolation (G01)
+4.7.1 Linear Interpolation (G01)

-When linear interpolation mode is enabled a D01 code operation generates a straight segment from the current point to the point with X, Y coordinates specified by the operation.
-The current point is then set to the X, Y coordinates.
+G01 sets linear interpolation mode.
+In linear interpolation mode a D01 operation generates a linear segment, from the current point to the (X, Y) coordinates in the command.
+The current point is then set to the (X, Y) coordinates.